betaveros/noulith/README.md

 Try-catch: `try a catch x -> y`.

 `break` `continue` `return` work.
+You can `break` out of a loop with an expression to make the loop evaluate to something.
+You can even break out of multiple loops by repeating it, `break break break`.

 Only lambdas exist, declare all functions this way: `\a, b -> c`.
 You can annotate parameters and otherwise pattern match in functions as you'd expect: `\a: int, (b, c) -> d`.

 ### Structs

 Super bare-bones product types right now.
 No methods or namespaces or anything.
 (Haskell survived without them for a few decades, we can procrastinate.)
-You can't even give fields types or default values.
+Fields can have default values, otherwise they're required.

 ```
-struct Foo (bar, baz);
+struct Foo (bar, baz = "default");
 ```

-Then you can construct an all-null instance `Foo()` or all values with `Foo(a, b)`. `bar` and `baz` are now member access functions, or if you have a `foo` of type `Foo`, you can access, assign, or modify the fields as `foo[bar]` and `foo[baz]`.
+Then you can construct `Foo(a, b)` or `Foo(a)` to let `bar` be the default value. `bar` and `baz` are now member access functions, or if you have a `foo` of type `Foo`, you can access, assign, or modify the fields as `foo[bar]` and `foo[baz]`.
 To be clear, these names really are not namespaced at all; `bar` and `baz` are new variables holding functions in whatever scope you declared this struct in, and can be passed around as functions in their own right, assigned to variables, etc. (but won't work on any other struct).

 ### Sequence operators